...

 Make A Construction Accident Claim With A No Win No Fee Solicitor

-We can connect you with a No Win No Fee solicitor to help you with your building site accident claim.
+We can connect you with a No Win No Fee solicitor to help you with your accident at work claim.
 A No Win No Fee solicitor will handle your compensation claim without charging you a solicitor’s fee beforehand.
 Instead, they would charge a success fee on the condition that they win your claim.

 This success fee is only taken after the compensation comes through.
 What’s more, it’s capped by law.